Making the Museum Autism Friendly – best practice from around the world

 Much of the work is around helping people to prepare for their visit.
 Museums can make information available beforehand.
 For example, making maps available to download at home.
 Some organisations let people know the least busy times to visit.
 Small actions like these can make a huge difference.

-Other museums have had a lot of success with early or late opening sessions for people with autism.
-These sessions mean that people can visit when the museum is not crowded and noisy.
+Other museums have had a lot of success with early or late opening sessions for Autistic people.
+These sessions mean that they can visit when the museum is not crowded and noisy.
 Museums can alter light levels and display volumes especially for these visiting hours.

-People with autism can sometimes experience sensory overload.
+Autistic people can sometimes experience sensory overload.
 It may mean that they have a meltdown.
-Providing a separate space for people to sit which is calm and quiet can be useful.
+Providing a separate space to sit which is calm and quiet can be useful.
 It is also important that staff are trained to react appropriately.
 This can mean that families do not feel they are being judged if an individual does have a meltdown.

-The V&A Museum of Childhood has worked with families to produce resources that support people with autism.
+The V&A Museum of Childhood has worked with families to produce resources that support Autistic people.
 This includes a page of information available on their website.
 They provide answers to lots of questions that people might ask before planning a visit.
 These include information about café and toilet facilities, ways to avoid the shop if necessary, and which times of day are the quietest.
 The museum also lets people know that a quiet room is available if necessary.

 One of the resources that the museum has produced is the ‘Making SENse Family Pack’.
 These are backpacks that visitors can borrow for free.
 The packs include maps and activity suggestions, as well as toys to play with.
 They make use of PECS symbols, which are a visual support to help with communication.
 The museum can also provide ear defenders.
 These can prevent a person from getting overwhelmed by a loud environment